Sarah Blasko: Early life

-Sarah Blasko is the stage name of Sarah Elizabeth Blaskow who was born on 23 September 1976 and grew up in Sydney.
+Sarah Blasko is the stage name of Sarah Elizabeth Blaskow, who was born on 23 September 1976 and grew up in Sydney.
 Her family had just returned from French-speaking Réunion, where both of her parents were Christian missionaries.
+They had attended Christian Life Centre with Frank Houston as their pastor.
 Blasko's mother, Ellie (died c.
-2000 of bowel cancer), was a nurse and her father, Nikolai David Blaskow, is a teacher.
+2000 of bowel cancer), was a nurse and her father, Nikolai David Blaskow, was a teacher at Gippsland Grammar School.
 Her father is from a Bulgarian-German background.
 Blasko has an older sister, Kate.
 Upon their return to Australia, her parents frequently changed denominations including Anglican, Baptist, Uniting, and Charismatic; and settled at a Pentecostal church in Sydney, which later became the Hillsong Church.
 Blasko started singing at church.
 She later recalled "[music] was something I kind of fell into.
 My sister was always the singer of the family, I wanted to be a vet.
 I grew up going to church which was often a very musical place".

 While Blasko was attending high school, she formed a jazz-blues group with Kate.
 By the age of 15, Blasko was concerned that she "wouldn't make it" and this was partially influenced by the church's apocalyptic message of the "End of the World" and "Christ's Return".
 She eventually left the church in her final year of school, declaring that its emphasis on material success "just didn't fit" with her, or her interpretation of the scriptures.
 However, she has since stated that she still believes in God, despite her perception that such an admission is unpopular in Australia.
 By the age of 18, she had written her first songs.
 She had no formal singing lessons until age 19 and she also started playing guitar.
 At university, Blasko completed a degree in English literature and film.